dfinke/Smarter-Excel-with-Generative-AI-and-PowerShell/manuscript/chapter2.md

 ---

-## 🧍 Manual Excel Steps: The Familiar Pain
+##🧍Manual Excel Steps: The Familiar Pain

 Let’s start with what Excel users actually do, day in and day out: